cantinilab/OT-scOmics/README.md

 We propose the use of Optimal Transport (OT) as a cell-cell similarity metric for single-cell omics data.
 The code in this repository implements entropic-regularized OT distance computation with PyTorch, and applies it to public datasets of single-cell omics data.
 We compare the results to commonly used metrics like the euclidean distance or Pearson correlation, and demonstrate that OT increases performances in cell-cell similarity inference.

+## How many cells can I use?

+Computing pairwise distance matrices is expensive (O(n²) operations for n cells), so we advise users of the package to limit the number of cells studied to a few thousand.

 ## Installing the package

     pip install otscomics